gaurish676/smartlan/README.md

 ## Requirements

 - Operating System: Windows, macOS, or Linux (64-bit)
-- Programming Language: [Your programming language name here]
+- Programming Language: Python
-- Version: [Specify the required version if necessary]
+- Version: [woks on every]
 - Other Dependencies: List any other dependencies, libraries, or tools required to run the application.

 For detailed setup instructions and troubleshooting guides, please refer to the `DOCS` folder in the root directory.